Conditions

 Normally, when an animal inhales, the muscles on either side of the trachea contract, pulling open the flaps of cartilage that cover the tracheal opening, allowing the pet to breathe.
 With laryngeal paralysis, these muscles weaken and are not able to adequately pull open the flaps, so they remain closed or partially closed during inspiration.

 Your veterinarian may recommend surgery to correct the issue.
 If the patient is not a good candidate for surgery, laryngeal paralysis is not curable but may be managed with medications and other treatments.
-This condition mainly affects large-breed dogs, but can also be found (rarely) in small-breed dogs, cats, and other small mammals.
+This condition mainly affects large-breed dogs and most often males, but can also be found (rarely) in small-breed dogs, cats, and other small mammals.

 Common Symptoms of Laryngeal Paralysis in Pets